 - Denmark (GDP per capita: $58,932)

 Location is a major player in the overall wealth of a country.
 For example, developing countries do not rank very well when GDP is the variable in consideration.
 If access to certain items and necessities is restricted, people are already working with a substantial disadvantage.
 Places that are not war-stricken or already burdened with a less-than-ideal economy are not set up to do well in the competition of gross domestic products between countries.

 This is why, when looking at the list of the wealthiest countries in the world, you'll find that places where trade or massive production is the primary source of income rank higher on the list.
 The poorer countries are less involved in global trading, and they are more independent in the sense that their direct involvement in international affairs is lesser than the wealthier nations.
 This is because money and power are so naturally interwoven, contributing to the overall wealth and GDP of a country.

 The European country of Luxembourg has been classified and defined as the wealthiest country in the world.
-The findings are based on the gross domestic product values of the countries.
-The GDP is calculated by dividing the country's total GDP by the population size, and from there, you'll end up with the GDP value per capita within a country.
+These findings are based on the gross domestic product per capita values of the countries.
+The GDP per capita is calculated by dividing the country's total GDP by the population size, with the result being the GDP value per capita within a country.

 The GDP value per capita of a country is an excellent way of measuring a country's wealth because it considers the standard of living.
-By taking the GDP of a country and comparing it to the GDP of another country, you'll be able to accurately determine which country is more prosperous than another, with a few other factors being taken into consideration as well.
+By taking the GDP per capita of a country and comparing it to the GDP per capita of another country, you'll be able to accurately determine which country is more prosperous than another, with a few other factors being taken into consideration as well.